kassambara/survminer/cran-comments.md

 Would you be so kind to ignore this note.

-## win-builder check results

-As in the R CMD check results, there was one note concerning the subdirectory "doc", which contains vignette files.

 ## Downstream dependencies

-There are currently no downstream dependencies for this package
+I have also run R CMD check on downstream dependencies of survminer.
+All packages that I could install passed.

 ## Update

-This is an update version 0.4.2
+This is an update version 0.4.3